-The largest employers in the county are within the public sector.
-The public sector are municipalities, the county council and various governmental bodies.
-The largest municipalities - Eskilstuna, Nyköping and Katrineholm – have the most jobs.
-The county council, which is responsible for healthcare, also employs many people.
+The biggest employers in the county are in the public sector.
+This includes municipalities, the region and various government agencies.
+The biggest municipalities – Eskilstuna, Nyköping and Katrineholm – have the largest numbers of jobs.
+The region, which is responsible for medical care, also employs many people.

 The largest private employers are industrial companies.
 There are also large companies working in the food, textile and retail industries.
 There is also Samhall Aktiebolag which provides many different types of jobs and work training.
 You can see a list of the largest employers in regional facts.

 Children up to the age of 16 years attend comprehensive school and upper secondary school after that where they choose the subjects for their education.
 Information about schools can be found in our municipality.
 The education at comprehensive schools and upper secondary schools is free in Sweden.

 If you are an adult and wish to study, there are numerous opportunities.
 The municipality arranges adult education and there are also folk high schools and vocational colleges.
 In Södermanland there is a high school, Mälardalen High School in Eskilstuna, while it is easy to commute to university in Linköping-Norrköping for example, or Stockholm.

 Everyone is entitled to healthcare in Södermanland.
 This also applies to asylum seekers.
 If you need emergency medical care if it's very urgent, you should ring the emergency number 112.

 If your complaint is not urgent you should visit a medical care centre, where there are doctors and nurses.
 If you need more specialist care they will help you get to the right hospital.
 You can find out where your nearest medical care centre is on the region's website.